w3f/Grants-Program/applications/odyssey_momentum.md

 We have not yet applied for any grants with the WEB3 Foundation.

 **Other information**
 Last but not least, we are proud to we have the [Sovereign Nature Initiative](https://sovereignnature.com/) organising a Hackathon in Momentum for the [Kenya Wildlife Trust](https://www.kenyawildlifetrust.org/).
 Momentum enables true collaboration happening in real-time among 13 teams spread over 5+ countries.
-SNI will be hosting events in Momentum until the 9th of November.
+SNI has been hosting events in Momentum up to the 9th of November.
 Check it out on [SNI World](http://sni.momentum.xyz).